 To access TILA funding, caseworkers must apply on behalf of the young person using the NSW TILA application form and sending it to Southern Youth and Family Support (SYFS) via email@example.com or fax 4240 4891.
 Caseworkers do not need to contact DSS directly, instead all questions and applications must be sent to SYFS.

-Certain information held by FACS or their agency and former foster carers should be given to the young person when their care order expires and include (but are not limited to):
+Certain information held by DCJ or their agency and former foster carers should be given to the young person when their care order expires and include (but are not limited to):

 - birth certificate